Once you disrupt your sleep patterns, for example on vacation, it can be difficult to return to a normal schedule.

 Not so much because people move less at night, but because the production of enzymes and substances responsible for feelings of hunger and digestion are also tied to circadian rhythms.

-Simply put, during the day, the liver, and pancreas synthesize substances that regulate glucose levels and affect fat and carbohydrate metabolism.
+Simply put, during the day, the liver, and pancreas synthesize substances that regulate glucose levels and affect fat and carbohydrate metabolism. - Mental State.

 The relationship between circadian rhythms and a stable mental state is based on the production of cortisol, which occurs in the first half of the day.